Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 A platform-independent basic-statistics GUI (graphical user interface) for R, based on the tcltk package.

-RobStatTM — by Matias Salibian-Barrera, 10 months ago
+RobStatTM — by Matias Salibian-Barrera, a year ago

 Robust Statistics: Theory and Methods